Skip to main content

 Written by Naomi Purvis

-⚠️ If you're thinking of an admin user when adding authentications, please read this article first: Adding an admin user when adding authentications
+⚠️ Important: If you're thinking of an admin user when adding authentications, please read this article first: Adding an admin user when adding authentications

 Username and password